 How to claim: https://www.gov.uk/winter-fuel-payment

-The Cold Weather Payment is £25 for every 7 days that are deemed “very cold weather” between 1 November and 31 March each year.
+The Cold Weather Payment is £25 for every 7 days that are deemed “very cold weather” – classified as temperatures of zero Celcius and below – between 1 November and 31 March each year.

 You don’t need to apply for the Cold Weather Payment.
 It’s paid automatically to people on Pension Credit and other benefits.